 - If additional information is to be posted to us, clearly label any documentation with the Planning Portal reference number (format PP-12345678) (address given below).

 - The Planning Portal provides guidance about submitting online applications / electronic documents

 - When you apply through the Planning Portal, your application is transferred automatically to us.

-or you can apply in writing (but please don't apply through both routes):
+Alternatively, you can apply in writing – but please don't apply through both routes.

 - Download an application form from the Planning Portal.
 Please ensure you have signed the application form (other documentation doesn't need a signature)